Battle of Buna–Gona: Battle

 Attacking the Buna area from both flanks, American forces entered Buna village on 14 December but a virtual stalemate developed on the eastern flank.
 This was relieved by the arrival of the Australian 18th Brigade and Stuart tanks of 2/6th Armoured Regiment.
 With an attack on 18 December, steady progress thereafter followed.
 By 3 January, the Buna area, as far as the Girua River, had been cleared.

 The Australian 7th Division continued to pressure the forward Japanese positions astride the Sanananda track without a decisive result, despite reinforcements and redeploying units that had been fighting at Gona.
 Figures prepared by HQ 7th Division showed that, from 25 November to 23 December, the division had received 4,273 troops to replace 5,905 lost to its front from all causes.
 Thus Vasey's force was about 1,632 weaker than at the outset.
 As December closed, there was no prospect of the division being reinforced by further Australian units but the 163rd Infantry of the US 41st Division had been ordered to New Guinea and arrived at Port Moresby on 27 December, to be placed under command of 7th Division.
 After the fall of Buna, the 32nd Division was to advance on the main Sanananda position from the east.

 On 12 January, the Japanese positions south of Huggins' were attacked by the 18th Brigade without success.
 Following this, Vasey made an appreciation of the situation.
 These observations, while made in response to the attack on the 12th, exemplify the conditions under which the battle was conducted.

 The problem of the forward positions on the main track was resolved by the Japanese withdrawing over the next two nights (commencing 12 January) and the positions were occupied by the evening of the 14th.
 The 18th Brigade quickly advanced on Cape Killerton and then Sanananda.
 A link was established with the 32nd Division at Giruwa on 21 January.
 The battle concluded on 22 January, but there were still many Japanese roaming the area.

 The Japanese had planned for evacuation of the area but this was overtaken by the rate of the Allied advance.
 About 1,200 sick and wounded were evacuated by sea from 13 to 20 January.
 On 20 January, Yamagata ordered an evacuation and on the night of 21 January, large sections of the force still remaining in the area began to break away in accordance with their orders.
-About 1,000 escaped overland to the west of Gona but Japanese sources suggest this may be as high as 1,900.
+About 1,000 to 1,900 escaped overland to the west of Gona.